History of Philippine Airlines: COVID-19 pandemic and bankruptcy (2020–2022)

-Post-pandemic history (2022–present)
+Post-pandemic recovery (2022–present)

 On January 31, 2022, Philippine Airlines appointed Captain Stanley K. Ng as the new president and COO, replacing Gilbert Santa Maria.
-Ng is the first pilot to assume the presidency of the airline since the 1960s.
-That same year, the airline reported a ₱139 billion (US$71 million) profit for the first half of that year as travel restrictions ease.
+Ng, who is Lucio Tan's son-in-law, is the first pilot to assume the presidency of the airline since the 1960s.
+That same year, the airline reported a ₱139 billion (US$2.57 billion) profit for 2022 as travel restrictions ease.